How to Harness the Power of Chinese Social Media

 As the world’s largest social-media market, Chinese social media structure is entirely different from western countries due to China’s actual conditions.
 In other words, it’s “Social Media with Chinese characteristics.”
 Therefore, if you have interest in entering the China market, it is vital to learn Chinese social media’s current situation first, especially if you are a foreign company.

 Demographics of Social Media in China

 As of June 2017, the number of Internet users in China has reached 751 million.
 The Internet penetration rate had reached 54.3 percent, an increase of 1.1 percent from the end of 2016.
 The proportion of Internet users using mobile phones has increased from 95.1 percent at the end of 2016 to 96.3 percent.
-Mobile phones have become an indispensable device for Internet users in China with the emergence of digital payments and social media.
+Mobile phones have become an indispensable device for Internet users with the emergence of digital payments and social media in China.